MicrosoftDocs/windows-dev-docs/terminal/customize-settings/color-schemes.md

 ## Creating your own color scheme

 Color schemes can be defined in the `schemes` array of your settings.json file.
-They can be written in the following format:
+They are written in the following format:

 ```json
 {